Thelymitra erosa: Taxonomy and naming

 Thelymitra erosa was first formally described in 1998 by David Jones and Mark Clements from a specimen collected near Blackmans Bay and the description was published in Australian Orchid Research.
 The specific epithet (erosa) is a Latin word meaning “eaten away", "consumed", or "corroded", referring to the irregular edges of the column arms.

 Distribution and habitat

-The striped sun orchid grows in coastal heath in moist places, often on the edge of tracks and is only found in Tasmania.
+Striped sun orchid grows in coastal heath in moist places, often on the edge of tracks and is only found in Tasmania.